Dosage Form: injection, solution, concentrate

-Pregnancy Category C. Animal reproduction studies have not been conducted with Sodium Acetate Injection, USP.
-It is also not known whether Sodium Acetate Injection, USP can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Sodium Acetate Injection, USP should be given to a pregnant woman only if clearly needed.
+Pregnancy Category C: Animal reproduction studies have not been conducted with Sodium Acetate.
+It is also not known whether Sodium Acetate can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
+Sodium Acetate should be given to a pregnant woman only if clearly needed.

-In the event of overdosage, discontinue infusion containing Sodium Acetate immediately and institute corrective therapy as indicated to reduce elevated serum sodium levels, and restore acid-base balance if necessary.
-See WARNINGS, PRECAUTIONS and ADVERSE REACTIONS.
+In the event of overdosage, discontinue infusion immediately and institute corrective therapy as indicated to reduce elevated serum sodium levels, and restore acid-base balance if necessary (See WARNINGS, PRECAUTIONS and ADVERSE REACTIONS).

 Sodium Acetate Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
-Do not administer unless solution is clear and seal is intact.
-Discard unused portion.
+Parenteral drug products should be inspected visually for particulate matter and discoloration, whenever solution and container permit.
+Discard vial within 4 hours of initial entry.

 How is Sodium Acetate Supplied